raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ***

-In a request message (QR=0) the RCODE is set according to the definition of the request.
+In a DNS request message (QR=0) the RCODE is set according to the definition of the request.
 For example, in a Retry Delay request message ({{retry}}) the RCODE indicates the reason for termination.
-However, in most cases, except where clearly specified otherwise, in a request message the RCODE is set to zero on transmission, and silently ignored on reception.
+However, in most cases, except where clearly specified otherwise, in a DNS request message (QR=0) the RCODE is set to zero on transmission, and silently ignored on reception.

 The RCODE value in a response message (QR=1) may be one of the following values: